EllaMenane22/scoliosis-fe-pipeline/DISCLAIMER.md

 patient numbers, Cobb angles, convexity directions and end vertebrae are all made up and do not correspond to any real person.

-Because this repository is public, no real clinical data has been uploaded, in order to protect the privacy of the patients in the study.
+Since this repository is public, no real clinical data has been uploaded, in order to protect the privacy of the patients in the study.
 The actual project was validated against a separate, fully anonymised retrospective clinical dataset, which is not shared here and is not included in this repository in any